LLM-Text Watermarking based on Lagrange Interpolation: Overview and Taxonomy of Watermarking in LLMs

 \section{Overview and Taxonomy of Watermarking in LLMs}

-The primary motivation behind watermarking has long been the need to verify that a document or digital artifact originates from its rightful source~\cite{cox2007}.
+The primary motivation behind watermarking has long been the need to verify that a document or a digital artifact originates from its rightful source~\cite{cox2007}.
 Classical watermarking enables creators to prove ownership of multimedia content beyond a reasonable doubt.
-In the era of generative AI and LLMs, this requirement is more urgent than ever, due to the growing difficulty in distinguishing between human and machine generated text.
-Watermarking for LLMs serves several essential purposes: (1) authenticating the origin of text, (2) preventing unauthorised reuse or plagiarism, (3) identifying misuse (e.g., misinformation, impersonation), and (4) Establishing accountability in high-stakes domains (e.g., education, journalism, code generation).
+In the era of generative AI and LLMs, this requirement is more urgent than ever, due to the growing difficulty in distinguishing between human and machine generated texts.
+Watermarking for LLMs serves several essential purposes: (1) authenticating the origin of text, (2) preventing unauthorised reuse or plagiarism, (3) identifying misuse (e.g., misinformation, impersonation), and (4) establishing accountability in high-stakes domains (e.g., education, journalism, code generation).
 Recent literature has explored a diverse range of strategies for embedding and detecting watermarks in LLM-generated content.
-These approaches can be organised into four broad categories: \begin{description} \item[\sl Watermarking During Training] -- In this approach, the watermark is embedded by modifying the model training data or objectives, so that identifiable patterns are learned and can be later detected.
-In the work~\cite{Sander_2024}, the authors introduced the notion of text radioactivity.
-It allows to detect whether an LLM has memorised radioactive (marked) data points.
-TextMarker described in~\cite{Liu_2023} uses backdoor-based membership inference to embed private ownership information.
-The scheme~\cite{Cui_2025} injects plausible yet fictitious knowledge into training corpora to create semantically valid but watermarkable patterns. \item[\sl Watermarking at the Logit Level] -- the output probability distribution (logits) is subtly perturbed before sampling tokens, embedding statistical patterns without altering the model weights.
-The work~\cite{Kirchenbauer_2023} splits the collection of tokens into green and red subsets.
-The green tokens encode watermarks while red ones mark fake ones (zero-bit watermarking).
-Wong et. al.~\cite{wong_2025} describes their logits-to-text watermarking, which jointly optimises encoder-decoder architecture for high-fidelity and high-detectability watermarks.
-The GumbelSoft watermarking described in~\cite{Fu_2024} improves sampling diversity while maintaining robust detection by refining Gumbel-based logits control. \item[\sl Watermarking During Token Sampling] -- this approach injects watermarks during the token selection process, often by biasing token choices at generation time.
-In their work~\cite{Kirchenbauer_2023}, Kirchenbauer et al. applies a stochastic green token sampling, which softly biases generation toward watermark-encoding tokens at each step.
-The work~\cite{Xu_2024} proposes frequency-based watermarking that embeds periodic token patterns detectable via Fourier analysis.
-In their work~\cite{Zhu_2024}, Zhu et al. discuss their dual-pattern embedding, which simultaneously encodes watermarks in both the logits and sampling distributions. \item[\sl Post-Generation Detection and Attribution] -- the following works focus on detecting watermark patterns or attributing text to specific models or users after generation.
-Niess et al.~\cite{Niess_2024} proposes a method for generating watermarks that alters token probabilities using stylometry.
-More precisely, it uses acrostica and sensorimotor norms to LLMs.
-Zhao et al.~\cite{Zhao_2023} introduce their Unigram-Watermark, which a theoretical framework for watermarking generation and correctness of watermarking detection. \end{description} For a comprehensive survey of LLM watermarking techniques, readers are referred to the review by Liu et al.~\cite{Liu_2023review}.
+Generally, these approaches can be divided into two categories: